Iota's Devastation Comes Into Focus in Storm-Weary Nicaragua

 “The hurricane came, it destroyed my house, my daughter’s house.
 It destroyed five houses in total," Wilfred said.
 "Where am I going to live?”

+Late Wednesday, Guatemalan authorities said two people had died and two were missing following a landslide near Purulha in central Guatemala.

-Iota arrived Monday evening with winds of 155 mph (250 kph), hitting nearly the same location as Hurricane Eta two weeks earlier.
+Iota arrived Monday evening with winds of 155 mph, hitting nearly the same location as Hurricane Eta two weeks earlier.
 By early Wednesday, Iota had dissipated over El Salvador, but the storm's torrential rains remained a threat.
 Parts of neighboring Honduras were still under water from Eta.

 The storm's center passed just south of Tegucigalpa, the mountainous capital of Honduras, where residents of low-lying, flood-prone areas were evacuated, as were residents of hillside neighborhoods vulnerable to landslides.